oscr/raspberrypi_linux/README.md

       /home/oscar/yocto/poky/meta-squeed \
       "

-Alternatively we could also use `bitbake-layers` to inspect what layers we have added.
+Alternatively we could also use `bitbake-layers show-layers` to inspect what layers we have added.

     layer                 path                                      priority
     ==========================================================================